sherer-pro/llm-friendly/readme.txt

 LLM Friendly adds two capabilities to your WordPress site:

 1) /llms.txt
 An LLM-friendly index of the website with main links and a list of latest items per post type.
+You can exclude individual entries from the feed via Settings → LLM Friendly → llms.txt → “Excluded items”.

 2) Markdown exports
 For selected post types, the plugin exposes .md endpoints under:
 {base}/{post_type}/{path}.md
+Entries can override their Markdown body via the “Markdown override” sidebar panel (or Classic Editor metabox) and can also be excluded from export through the same settings page.

 This is useful for LLMs, indexing bots, and users who prefer plain text.
 You can opt in to excerpts in llms.txt via `llms_show_excerpt`, and you can send `X-Robots-Tag: noindex, nofollow` for Markdown exports via `md_send_noindex` if you want Markdown-only consumers without search engine indexing.